Diagnosing-SkinDiseases/diagnosing-skin-diseases/user_guide/index.md

 ## Is This Guide For You?

 This guide is tailored for individuals seeking to diagnose skin diseases using our application.
 Whether you're a medical professional, student, or individual concerned about your skin health, this guide will assist you in navigating the diagnostic process effectively.
-This guide will also help you learn how to use the application's features to [diagnose skin diseases](task1.md).
+This guide will also help you learn how to use the application's features to [diagnose skin diseases](task1.md) and find supplement information in the [articles and glossary](task2.md) sections.

 ## Prerequisites